Introduction

-In this tutorial I will show you how to define Spring optional path variable (PathVariable) in REST service.
+In this tutorial I will show you how to work with Spring framework’s optional path variable (PathVariable) in REST services.
 Here I will use Java 8’s java.util.Optional or using attribute required=false and at least Spring Boot 2.1.4 to support optional PathVariable.
+The optional variable can be found in the URI resource path of the URL.

 Prerequisites